run-ai/docs/docs/developer/cluster-api/reference/training.md

      .spec.parallelism), i.e. when the work left to do is less than max parallelism.
 For more information, see:
      https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/

+   podAffinity	<Object>
+     Indicates whether pod affinity scheduling rules applies.

+   podAffinitySchedulingRule	<Object>
+     Indicates if we want to use the Pod affinity rule as : the "hard" (required) or the "soft" (preferred) This field can be specified only if PodAffinity is set to true

+   podAffinityTopology	<Object>
+     Specifies the Pod Affinity Topology to be used for scheduling the job This field can be specified only if PodAffinity is set to true

    ports	<Object>
      Specifies a set of ports exposed from the container running the created